 - Use a surge protector to safeguard the electrical components.

 - Neve place metal objects inside the microwave.

 - Use a gentle soap and water for cleaning.

 - Do not turn the microwave on when empty.

 The team of skilled professionals at Mr. Appliance offers microwave repair services you can count on.
-Call us today at (888) 998-2011 to learn more about our wide array of residential and commercial appliance repairs, or contact us online and let us know how we can help!
+Call us today or contact us online to let us know how we can help!